-- (7.01) There shall be an agreement with a Health Authority licensed in the State of Florida for the provision of medical care and services as set forth herein. - (7.02) There will be a standard operating procedure for the medical section of the detention facility that will be reviewed and updated annually by the Health Authority.
-The operating procedure will cover, at a minimum, the following: - (a) Receiving medical screening; - (b) Health appraisal; - (c) Physical examination; - (d) Necessary medical, dental, and mental health services; - (e) Emergency medical and dental services; - (f) Notification of next of kin in cases of life threatening illness, or injury, or death; (NOTE: All such notifications shall be in accordance with the parent agency's own policies and procedures.) - (g) Prenatal care; - (h) Delousing procedures to be implemented as designated by the Health Authority; - (i) Detoxification procedures under medical supervision; - (j) A procedure by the Health Authority proscribing standards for review of health appraisals and identification of problems to be reviewed by a physician, advance registered nurse practitioner, or physician assistant. - (k) A policy and procedure for a Comprehensive Quality Improvement Program that defines an ongoing effort and dedicated resources to monitor and evaluate the quality and appropriateness of patient care objectively and systematically, to pursue opportunities to improve patient care, and to resolve identified problems. - (7.03) Each detention or intake facility will have a receiving medical screening procedure, which shall be performed during the admission process.
+- 7.1 There shall be an agreement with a Health Authority licensed in the State of Florida for the provision of medical care and services as set forth herein.\ - 7.2 There will be a standard operating procedure for the medical section of the detention facility that will be reviewed and updated annually by the Health Authority.
+The operating procedure will cover, at a minimum, the following: - a.
+Receiving medical screening; - b.
+Health appraisal and physical examination; - c.
+Necessary medical, dental, and mental health services; - d.
+Emergency medical, dental and mental health services, including provisions for suicide watches; - e.
+Notification of next of kin in cases of life threatening illness, or injury, or death; (NOTE: All such notifications shall be in accordance with the parent agency's own policies and procedures.) - f.
+Prenatal care; - g.
+Delousing procedures to be implemented as designated by the Health Authority; - h.
+Detoxification procedures under medical supervision; - i.
+A procedure by the Health Authority proscribing standards for review of health appraisals and identification of problems to be reviewed by a physician, advance registered nurse practitioner, or physician assistant. - j.
+A policy and procedure for a Comprehensive Quality Improvement Program that defines an ongoing effort and dedicated resources to monitor and evaluate the quality and appropriateness of patient care objectively and systematically, to pursue opportunities to improve patient care, and to resolve identified problems. - 7.3 Each detention or intake facility will have a receiving medical screening procedure, which shall be performed during the admission process.
 The screening will, at a minimum, consist of completing a medical screening form, and visual observation of the inmate by a member of the staff.
-The screening shall include inquiry into and recording of: - (a) Current illnesses and health problems including communicable diseases and other infectious diseases;
+The screening shall include inquiry into and recording of: - a.
+Current illnesses including health and psychological problems communicable diseases and other infectious diseases;